 - Type 10 questions – Sequences and Series (BC topic)

-When assigning past exams questions for review (and you should assign past exam question), keep in mind that students can find the scoring standards online.
+When assigning past exam questions for review or during the year (and you should assign past exam questions), keep in mind that students can find the scoring standards online.
 Even though the AP program forbids this and makes every effort to prevent them from being posted, they are there.
 Students can “research” the solution.
 Keep this in mind when assigning questions from past exams.
 Here is a suggestion Practice Exams – A Modest Proposal